catsout/wallpaper-engine-kde-plugin/README.md

 ### How to use:
 1. Use steam+proton or wine+steam
-2. Buy and install wallpaper engine
+2. Buy and install wallpaper engine(not run)
 3. Subscribe some wallpapers
 4. Select steam library dir(like .local/share/Steam) in plugin
 5. Enjoy